STRHunter/TRIM/Readme.txt

      the maximum available genome length of the species taken from in NCBI repository under this study.
      For any genome upto this length, user need not specify length of the experimenting sequence.)

+ Note: Execution of TRIMEC depends on two training sets stored in the files 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt'.
+Based on maximization of H, TRIMEC loads either of this file to identify taxa of the given genome sequence.
+These two files have been generated while training the TRIMEC.
+However, due to the constraints of 'Github' we are unable to upload the file 'Bagging_classifier_at_k=7.txt' as its size is greater than 25 MB limit.
+Thus we have split the file 'Bagging_classifier_at_k=7.txt' into tree files 'part1.txt', 'part2.txt' and 'part3.txt'.
+We have uploaded the files
+ a) 'Bagging_classifier_at_k=6.txt'
+ b) 'part1.txt'
+ c) 'part2.txt'
+ d) 'part3.txt'

+ The basic dependency to run 'TRIMEC' is that all these four files should be in the same directory with the executable 'TRIMEC' and the following command need to be proformed before running the 'TRIMEC'

+ $cat part1.txt part2.txt part3.txt > 'Bagging_classifier_at_k=7.txt'

+ It should be also be note that the file names should be 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' as these two file names are used by TRIMEC to load them.

  To run the executable file 'TRIMEC': $./TRIMEC

  A typical instance of the TRIMEC is as